praneeth1795/CIFAR10-data/README.md

-# MNIST-data
+# CIFAR10-data
-Analyzing the performance of Artificial neural networks on MNIST data
+Analyzing the performance of Artificial neural networks on CIFAR10 data